 “Throw that crystal ball out, you can’t perfectly predict anything.
 What you can do is discover when lightning strikes.”— Peter Fenton, Benchmark

 What we observed additionally is that timing plays a major role in picking rising tides and innovation opportunities.
 Big opportunities tend to emerge at the intersection of need<>technology<>timing.
 Timing is the often underrated factor.
 Consider these two examples:

 In early-stage investing, timing is the hardest to observe.
-That also means: if we rightly time a rising tide across multiple construction markets, we are significantly more likely to catch opportunities with outsized return potential.
+That also means: if we observe a ride rising in multiple construction markets at around the same time — or a few months after each other — we are significantly more likely to catch opportunities with outsized return potential.

 What we have learnt is that timing can only be observed by being in close touch with the customers, entrepreneurs and experts in construction.
 We cannot observe from the desk when lightning strikes.
-We use our field-based observations of our first 2 funds, over which we looked so far (as per March 2020) into more than 7’000 ventures in the construction sector across Asia, Australia, North America, Europe and Africa.
+We extensively use our network of construction experts and operators to validate whether venture opportunities we see in construction match with timing in the market — so far (as per March 2020) into more than 7’000 ventures in the construction sector across Asia, Australia, North America, Europe and Africa.

 Based on this data set, we recently refined our 10 principles how we go at discovering the rising tides in construction markets across the globe: